TimZhangTHS/Timinator/README.md

 # Timinator
-Quick robot assistant to help do everyday chores
+Funny robot to do stuff

 Owned by TimZhangTHS All rights reserved.
 Free to use, distribute, and modify.
 Must cite original respiratory.